arvindrameshwar/arvindrameshwar.github.io/about.md

 ### Conference

-1. V. Arvind Rameshwar and Navin Kashyap, “Numerically Computable Lower Bounds on the Capacity of the $(1,\infty)$-RLL Input-Constrained Binary Erasure Channel,” accepted to the National Conference on Communications (NCC), 2021. **Recepient of a Best Paper Award**.
+1. V. Arvind Rameshwar and Navin Kashyap, “Numerically Computable Lower Bounds on the Capacity of the $(1,\infty)$-RLL Input-Constrained Binary Erasure Channel,” accepted to the National Conference on Communications (NCC), 2021. **Recipient of a Best Paper Award**.

 2. V. Arvind Rameshwar and Navin Kashyap, “Bounds on the Feedback Capacity of the $(d,\infty)$-RLL Input-Constrained Binary Erasure Channel,” accepted to the International Symposium on Information Theory (ISIT) 2021, available [Online] at https://arxiv.org/abs/2101.08638.